shakty/marp/fs/main.md

 - Accept payments on Base Sepolia.

-- Publish the address on the course's discussion forum for other people to try it out.
+- _Optional_: Publish the address on the course's discussion forum for other people to try it out.

 ---